geier/pycarddav/README.rst

 Installation
 ------------
+You can download *pyCardDAV* either from the above download link or check it out at github_.
 Move pc_query and pycardsyncer to some folder in your PATH.
 Copy and edit the supplied pycard.conf.sample file (default location is ~/.pycard/pycard.conf).
 Beware that only you can access this file, if you have untrusted users on your machine, since the password is stored in cleartext.

 Make sure you have pysqlite3, py-vobject, pycurl and py-lxml installed.
 Users of python versions < 2.7 will also need to install argparse.